 - Colossians 2:2 “…that their hearts may be encouraged, being knit together in love, to reach all the riches of full assurance of understanding and the knowledge of God’s mystery, which is Christ…”

 - The church in Haiti is growing and thriving, but needs encouragement.
-Come to Haiti to walk alongside your brothers and sisters in Christ.
+Come to Haiti on a mission trip to walk alongside your brothers and sisters in Christ.
 Encourage them to stand firm, keep the unity of faith and be strong in the Lord!

 BONUS REASON #7: The Hugs!